katzwebservices/Gravity-Forms-Mad-Mimi/trunk/readme.txt

 == Changelog ==

+= 2.0.2 =
+* (Beta) Fixed field prefix on feed configuration - this was preventing form export.

 = 2.0.1 =
 * Fixed fatal error caused by missing functionality - this was preventing forms from submitting.